PhysicalBit7/notes/docs/OOP/36_Decision_Trees.md

 Evaluating a decision tree is functionally equivalent to executing an "_if-else chain_" control structure, where each control path is required to eventually produce a value (which may be e.g. "None") and is not allowed to perform any additional computation beyond the conditional expressions themselves (but these can be arbitrarily complex).

-.green[Application areas:  Machine learning, data mining, financial analysis, artificial intelligence, business process control, personnel management, ...  (your imagination is the limit)]
+Application areas:  Machine learning, data mining, financial analysis, artificial intelligence, business process control, personnel management, ...  (your imagination is the limit)]

 ---